How to Troubleshoot “File Type Not Permitted for Security Reasons” Error

 • Server Restrictions – Server configurations and settings can prevent you from uploading or accessing certain file types.

 NOTE: It’s a good idea to back up your website completely.
-This way, you can easily restore your website if something goes wrong during the process.
+This way, you can easily restore it if something goes wrong.
 You can use WP Staging, which makes automatic backups with just a few clicks.

 Fixing “Sorry, This File Type Is Not Permitted for Security Reasons”

-If you have some coding skills and want to grant permission for additional MIME types, you can do so by adjusting your active theme’s functions.php file.
+If you have some coding skills and want to grant permission for additional MIME types, you can adjust your active theme’s functions.php file.
 This method allows you to specify the file types you wish to permit.

 To unlock additional MIMI Types, use a custom function in the theme’s “functions.php” file.
 Here’s how: